Inclusion

 Ground rules:

-• We come as equals.
+1. We come as equals.
 Every member has an equally valid and important voice.
 Titles and workplace hierarchy are left at the door.
-We address each other on a first-name basis.

-• Those from across the political spectrum are welcome.
-Debate and disagreement are encouraged.
-This is a really hard and often uncomfortable topic.
-But we should always try to maintain respect for and refrain from judgement of each other as individuals.
+3. Debate and disagreement are encouraged, and we will maintain respect for eachother even if we disagree and will refrain from judgment of each other as individuals.